Zum Hauptinhalt springen

 • the business activities of their subsidiaries and

-• the operations of their business partners across the company's chain of activities.
+• the operations of their business partners along the company's chain of activities.

-The directive uses the new term "chain of activities", a concept similar to the “supply chain” used in other EU legislation.
-However, the chain of activities has distinct features that companies should be aware of (particularly in relation to other directives).
+The directive uses the new term "chain of activities", which is similar to the supply chain used in other EU legislation.
+However, the chain of activities has a number of special features you should be aware of (also in relation to other directives).
 In simple terms, the chain of activities includes the following:

 ii) the activities of a company's downstream business partners related to the distribution, transportation and storage of a product of that company, where the business partners carry out those activities for the company or on behalf of the company.